 Active management has been out of favor for a while–high fees, high tax burdens, and poor long-term performance.
 But with the slow rise of actively managed ETFs, which have lower costs and more tax efficient than traditional active mutual funds, the gateway to active management has potentially been reopened.
 This is certainly a positive move, but cheaper more tax-efficient active funds don’t answer the question of how should one use active exposures in a portfolio.
-We address this question in this post and propose several reasonable approaches one can take to incorporate active factor ETFs into a diversified portfolio:
+We address this question in this post and propose several reasonable approaches one can take to incorporate active factor funds or ETFs into a diversified portfolio:

 - Core-Satellite: The core of the portfolio is cheap index funds, the satellite funds are concentrated active ETFs.